Survey on Publicly Available Sinhala Natural Language Processing Tools and Research: Sinhala NLP resources

 As shown in Fig~\ref{fig:nlpLayers}, morphological analysis is a ground level necessary component for natural language processing.
 Given that Sinhala is a highly inflected language~\cite{liyanage2012computational,kanduboda2013usage,de2015Sinhala}, a proper morphological analysis process is vital.
 The earliest attempt on Sinhala morphological analysis we have observed are the studies by~\citet{herath1989sinhalese,herath1990formalization}.
 They are more of an analysis of Sinhala morphology rather than a working tool.
 As such we discussed the observations and conclusions of these works at Section~\ref{properties}.
 It is also worth to note that these works predates the introduction of Sinhala unicode and thus use a transliteration of Sinhala in the Latin alphabet.

 The next attempt by~\citet{herath1992analysis} creates a modular unit structure for morphological analysis of Sinhala.
 Much later, as a step on their efforts to create a system with the ability to do English-to-Sinhala machine translation,~\citet{hettige2006morphological} claim to have created a morphological analyzer (void of any public data or code), which links to their studies of a Sinhala parser~\cite{hettige2006parser} and computational grammar~\cite{hettige2011computational}.~\citet{hettige2012multi} further propose a multi-agent System for morphological analysis.~\citet{welgama2013evaluating} attempted to evaluate machine learning approaches for Sinhala morphological analysis.
 Yet another independent attempt to create a morphological parser for Sinhala verbs was carried out by~\citet{fernando2013morphological}.
 Later, another study, which was restricted to morphological analysis of Sinhala verbs was conducted by~\citet{dilshani2017corpus}.
 There was no indication on whether this work was continued to cover other types of words.
 Further, other than this singular publication, no data or tools were made publicly accessible.~\citet{nandathilaka2018rule} proposed a rule based approach for Sinhala lemmatizing.
 The work by~\citet{virajdefining} claim to have set a set of gold standard definitions for the morphology of Sinhala Words; but given that their results are not publicly available, further usage or confirmation of these claims cannot not be done.
 The table~\ref{tab:Morphological} provides a comparative summery of the discussion above.
+The combined study introduced a rule-based stemmer~\cite{kariyawasam2019rule} and a tokenizer~\cite{senanayake2019enhanced} for Sinhala.
+A later work by~\citet{kumarasinghe2021sinmorphy} named \textit{SinMorphy} used a comprehensive vocabulary of Sinhala words to conduct rule-based morphological analysis on Sinhala. \citet{ekanayaka2023applying} compared the effectiveness of using RNN, LSTM, and GRU for Sinhala morphological analysis of Sinhala and Sinhlish deatasets and found the BiGRU gives the highest accuracy of 87.96\%.
+The comparative study by~\cite{goonatillekestudy} compared Sinhala morphology to that of a number of other languages in hopes of making subsequent machine translation work easier.